mortie/sercom/README.md

 * In Ubuntu, Screen and Minicom would just stop accepting keyboard input after the target device reboots.
 I don't know why.
-* Other serial consoles are awkward to use, because I have to use their scrollback.
-That means useful features like search won't work how I'm used to, and using a system via serial just acts different from using it via SSH.
+* Serial consoles are often awkward to use, because they have their own scrollback.
+That means useful features like my terminal's search won't work how I'm used to, and using a system via serial just acts different from using it via SSH.
-* Other serial consoles are generally hard to use in scripts.
+* Serial consoles are generally hard to use in scripts.
 Sercom just reads from stdin (and whichever other files you tell it to read), and forwards any byte it receives to the serial port.